TerraformersMC/Biolith/README.md

 ## Releases via Maven

-The instructions below are for Biolith 1.2.0 for Minecraft 1.20.4+.
-If you are using earlier versions of Biolith, only Fabric/Quilt is supported, and the artifact ID is just `biolith`.
+The instructions below are for Biolith 3.0.4 for Minecraft 1.21+.
+If you are using versions of Biolith before 1.2.0, only Fabric/Quilt is supported, and the artifact ID is just `biolith`.

 Much like Terraform API, add the Terraformers maven repository to your `build.gradle`: